Moldova Public Procurement E-Invoicing: Supplier Guide

 The standards point matters just as much.
 The draft-law package points toward alignment with the European standard for electronic invoicing, which means EN 16931 is the reference point suppliers should watch most closely.
 In the EU public-sector context, that standard is associated with Directive 2014/55/EU, so suppliers that already work with European public buyers should expect a familiar push toward structured invoice data and validation logic.
 In practice, that means clearer buyer and supplier identification, more reliable contract or procurement references, and stronger validation of mandatory fields before an invoice can move cleanly through a public-sector process.
 If you have seen Bulgaria's public-sector e-invoicing requirements for suppliers, the pattern is similar: the goal is not simply to email a PDF, but to submit invoice data in a form that public bodies can validate and reconcile consistently.

 What suppliers still do not have is the full technical package.
 Final data schemas, validation logic, submission mechanics, buyer-side rejection rules, and rollout timing may still depend on the final law and later implementation acts.
-The disciplined reading is simple: expect more structured invoice data, a tighter link between procurement records and invoice content, and clearer formal checks than suppliers may be used to today.
+For now, suppliers should expect more structured invoice data, tighter contract-invoice matching, and clearer validation checks.

 The Expected Contract-to-Invoice-to-Payment Workflow

 For suppliers, the practical point of Moldova public procurement e-invoicing is not just sending an invoice electronically.
-It is creating one connected record that starts in procurement, continues through e-Factura, and ends with payment and accounting evidence.
-In practice, the Moldova MTender invoice workflow is expected to link tender data, contract data, invoice data, payment steps, and bookkeeping support.
+It is keeping one connected record from procurement award through e-Factura, payment, and accounting evidence.
+Treat the expected Moldova MTender invoice workflow as a control checklist:

 What Suppliers Should Prepare for Now